How to create a SWOT Analysis for developing a Marketing Plan

 A SWOT analysis for a marketing plan is distinctly different to a SWOT analysis for a business plan in that each element you consider must be considered from the customer's point of view.
 For example, an element might include a "lack of funding".
 For the business plan this will have certain implications but how will the customer see this element?
 It may be that it is a lack of visibility due to the inability to adequately promote to your target market.

-SO how do you create a marketing swot analysis?
+So how do you create a marketing SWOT analysis?